CS572 Modeling and Simulation of Systems (Spring 2025)

 • Parallel and Distributed Simulation Systems, by Richard Fujimoto

-Tentative Evaluation Scheme (3 credits)
+Evaluation components (3 credits)

 • Mid-semester Exam: 20%